 All matters concerning financial aid are administered by the Office of Financial Aid.
 The amount of aid awarded a student is based either upon scholarship or financial need.
-Students wishing to be awarded Federal Student Aid must complete the Free Application for Federal Student Aid (FAFSA), available at http://www.fafsa.ed.gov.
+Students wishing to be awarded Federal Student Aid must complete the Free Application for Federal Student Aid (FAFSA), available at https://studentaid.gov/h/apply-for-aid/fafsa.
 Blue Mountain College (school code 002398) should be designated as a recipient of the FAFSA data.
-Questions pertaining to financial aid for graduate students should be directed to the Office of Financial Aid by phone at (662) 685-4771 ext.141 or by email financialaid@bmc.edu.
+Students with questions pertaining to financial aid should be directed to the Office of Financial Aid by email at financialaid@bmc.edu or by phone at (662) 685-4771 ext.141.